opvious/sdk.py/docs/overview.rst

 *****************

 First, make sure you've :ref:`installed the SDK <Getting started>`.
-Once that's done, the recommended way to create clients is via :meth:`.Client.from_environment`.
+Once that's done, the recommended way to create clients is via :meth:`.Client.default`.
 This will automatically authenticate the client using the `OPVIOUS_TOKEN` environment variable, if available:

 .. code-block:: python

-  client = opvious.Client.from_environment()
+  client = opvious.Client.default()

-It's also possible to create a client directly from an API token via :meth:`.Client.from_token`.

 .. note::
   By default all clients connect to the Opvious production cloud.
 Reach out to